AyushKumar123456789/HTTP-Server-Using-CPP/Notes.md

 3. **application/json**: JSON data.
 The browser or a web application will process this as JSON.
 4. **image/jpeg**: JPEG image.
 The browser will display this as an image.
 5. **application/octet-stream**: Binary data.
 The browser will typically prompt to download this file.

-#### How to Use Content-Type in Your Server Code

-To ensure the browser handles the response correctly (e.g., displaying it instead of downloading it), you need to set the `Content-Type` header appropriately in your HTTP responses.

-Here’s how you can achieve this in a C++ HTTP server:

-1. **Include the `Content-Type` header in the response based on the type of content being served.**
-2. **Use different content types for different types of responses (HTML, plain text, binary files, etc.).**

-#### Example Code with Proper Content-Types

-Here’s your code, modified to set the correct `Content-Type` headers:

-### Summary

-- **Content-Type Header**: Informs the browser about the type of content in the response.
-- **Setting Content-Type**: Ensure the content is displayed correctly by setting the right `Content-Type` for HTML, plain text, JSON, images, etc.
-- **Example Code**: Shows how to set the `Content-Type` header for different types of responses in a C++ HTTP server.

-This explanation should be sufficient to understand and implement the proper use of `Content-Type` in HTTP responses.

 # HTTP Compression